MBronowicki/Agentic-RAG/README.md

 This stack enables you to quickly build and query a Vector Store using **LangChain**, **Ollama's LLMs (Gemma)**, and **Streamlit** for an intuitive interface.
 By using Docker Compose, I make it easy to deploy and run the app locally.

 ## 🌟 Future Improvements (Ideas)

 Here are some ideas for enhancing this project further:

-- Improve Text Preprocessing:
+- **Improve Text Preprocessing**:
   - Clean and split extracted text more intelligently (e.g., removing special characters, better sentence splitting).

-- Use Larger Models:
+- **Use Larger Models**:
   - Upgrade to larger models like Llama 3 (7B, 13B) for better context understanding and richer answers.

-- Increase Context Window:
+- **Increase Context Window**:
   - Switch to models with a larger context window to improve long-document comprehension.

-- Build a More Advanced RAG System:
+- **Build a More Advanced RAG System**:

-    - Implement Self-Reflective RAG, Re-ranking, or Multi-hop Retrieval for even better answers.
+  - Implement techniques like:
+    - **Self-Reflective RAG** (model reflects on retrieval).
+    - **Re-ranking retrieved chunks** (to prioritize most relevant).
+    - **Multi-hop Retrieval** (retrieve-answer-retrieve for complex queries).

-- Experiment with Chunk Sizes and Splitting Techniques:
+- **Experiment with Chunk Sizes and Splitting Techniques**:
   - Tune the chunk sizes and try advanced splitting (e.g., semantic splitting) to improve retrieval precision.

+- **Introduce Async Processing**:
+  - Refactor critical parts (like LLM querying and file loading) to async/await to handle multiple user queries more efficiently, especially for scaling.

+- **Backend API Separation**:
+  - Optionally split the app into:
+    - **FastAPI backend** (async, scalable).
+    - **Streamlit or React frontend** (for a modern, user-friendly UI).

+---

-Enjoy querying your vector store! 😎
+🚀 Enjoy building and querying your vector store!
+Happy experimenting! 😎